Truth of Vehicle Inspection Services in the UK

 Yes or No?

-These flaws demonstrate the car as being the genuine article because the vehicle is showing signs of wear.
+These flaws demonstrate the car as being the genuine article because the vehicle is showing actual signs of wear.

 - Have repainted panels to cover up stone chips and scratches

-- Have replacement panels such as doors, wings, bonnets, bumpers and seals
+- Have replacement panels such as doors, wings, bonnets, bumpers and seals as result of a major accident

 Nobody wants to spend their hard earned cash on a used vehicle that’s had accident repairs.
 Unusually bright and shiny paintwork is a warning sign.
 Also, remember that a car history check (such as an HPI check) cannot tell you about every accident a car may have suffered.